 This revolution in photographic history (or the historical uses of photography), aside from its initial impact regarding landscape restoration, has produced subtle changes to the point where students today find it natural to regard Civil War images as primary source documents that give invaluable insight into the past.
 Perhaps this is the true measure of Frassantio’s impact on modern historical research.
 His discoveries have truly altered historians’ work and have greatly impacted twenty-first century scholarship.
 Wartime pictures are no longer simply ornaments in a textbook used to add aesthetic value.
 Rather, photographs today tell much about the technicalities of the battles such as regimental position, occupied areas of the field, clothing worn, the size and scale of battle, and much more.
 The Antietam photographs taken along the Hagerstown Pike are some of the prized Civil War images in which the bodies were captured in the positions they fell rather than in preparation for burial, as are the majority of the Gettysburg images.
 While thought too harsh for the viewers on the home front, the bodies’ positions indicate the direction in which the bullets were flying as well as the wholesale destruction of that particular battle.
 Those are truly uncensored images of war that can be used not only as emotionally stimulating images, but useful artifacts regarding more mechanical aspects of war.
 These images are keys to the past that can give insight like no other document.
 A picture is said to speak a thousand words and, thanks to William Frassanito, we are finally realizing just what it is they have to say.

 Frassanito, William A. Early Photography at Gettysburg.
 Pittsburgh: Thomas Publications, 1995.

-Most of the information found here was taken from an interview of William A. Frassanito by Natalie Sherif that will appear in Gettysburg College’s Special Collections shortly.
+Most of the information found here was taken from an interview of William A. Frassanito by Natalie Sherif that is archived at Special Collections at Musselman Library.